Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: Application: efficient computation of conservative estimates

 \section{Application: efficient computation of conservative estimates}

-We show here that anMC is key in conservative excursion set estimation relying on Gaussian field models.
+A problem where the anMC method leads to substantial increases in efficiency is conservative excursion set estimation relying on Gaussian field models.
 We consider an expensive to evaluate system described by a continuous function $f: D \subset \R^\ell \rightarrow \R, \ell\geq 1$, where $D$ is a compact domain, and we focus on estimating, for some fixed threshold $t \in \R$, the set

 Such problems arise in many applications such as reliability engineering (see, e.g., \cite{picheny2013quantile}, \cite{Chevalier.etal2014}) climatological studies \citep{BolinLindgren2014,frenchSain2013spatio} or in natural sciences \citep{bayarri.etal2009using}.
 Often $f$ is seen as expensive to evaluate black-box \citep{Sacks.etal1989} and can only be evaluated with computer simulations.
 We assume here that $f$ was only evaluated at points $\chi_k = \{x_1, \dots, x_k\} \subset D$ and the associated responses are denoted with $f(\chi_k)= \left(f(x_1), \dots, f(x_k)\right) \in \R^k$ and we are interested in giving an estimate of $\Gamma^*$ starting from these $k$ evaluations.